 Alkenes are another homologous series of hydrocarbon molecules, like alkanes.
-The difference is that alkenes have a double C=C bond somewhere in the structure; in alkanes, all the bonds are single C-C bonds.
-This means that their general formula is CnH2n.
-The names follow the same pattern as for alkanes;
+The difference is that alkenes have a double C=C bond somewhere in the structure, while in alkanes, all the bonds are single C-C bonds.
+This means that their general formula is CnH2n

 |Number of carbon atoms||Name||Formula|

 This gives us a chemical test to tell saturated and unsaturated compounds apart.
 Bromine water is normally orange.
 If we add a saturated compound, it cannot react with the bromine, so nothing happens.
-If we add a unsaturated compound, the bromine in the water will bond with unsaturated compound where the double or triple bond was.
-The water will turn colourless, because it will no longer have bromine dissolved in it.
+If we add an unsaturated compound, the bromine in the water will bond with it where the double or triple bond was.
+The water will turn colourless because it will no longer have bromine dissolved in it.

 This means that bromine water will stay orange if we add an alkane, but become colourless if we add an alkene.